 An alumna of The Academy – a ground-breaking educational program of Carnegie Hall, The Juilliard School, and The Weill Music Institute (Ensemble ACJW) – Curenton has performed in Carnegie Halls' Weill Music Hall and Zankel Hall and Tokyo’s Suntory Hall.
 Highlights from the 2018-19 season include a concerto appearance with The Black Pearl Chamber Orchestra.

-Julietta Curenton earned a Bachelor's of Music degree in Flute Performance from The Juilliard School and a Master's of Music Degree in Flute Performance from The Royal Northern College of Music in Manchester, England.
+Ms. Curenton is a graduate of The Juilliard School and The Royal Northern College of Music of Manchester, England.